Museum Artifact: Vaughan’s Grip-Tite Bottle Stopper, Perfo-Siphon Bottle Stopper, and Fox Deluxe Punch-Style Bottle Opener, c. 1950s

 Supposedly, even some of the prizes in Cracker Jack boxes originated from the Vaughan factory.
 It was, as the name would suggest, a true novelty company.

 Through it all, Harry Vaughan was always very hands-on in every aspect of his business, from collecting patents on new designs to training the sales team and expanding the clientele both within the trade and out in the general public.
-He kept up these efforts despite a series of personal losses, highlighted by the deaths of three of his brothers—William, Millard, and Dudley—all in a four year span between 1919 and 1923.
-To cope, Harry seemed to embrace the bottling industry as his alternate family, and as a nice bonus, they were making him a wealthy man of the roaring ‘20s.
+He kept up these efforts despite a series of personal losses, highlighted by the deaths of three of his brothers—William, Millard, and Dudley—all in a four year span between 1919 and 1923 (Dudley Vaughan was also vice president of the company at the time).
+To cope, Harry seemed to embrace the bottling industry as his surrogate family, and as a nice bonus, they were making him a wealthy man.

 “The ever growing business coming to me from all sections of the world,” Vaughan wrote in the intro to his 1927 catalog, “serves to increase the feelings of responsibility I have always felt towards my friends among the Bottlers.
 Their loyalty incurs upon me the duty not only of maintaining the quality and service that brings me their yearly specifications, but of constantly improving, by every possible means, the machinery of factory and office by which I serve these valued friends.”